IRS Identity Theft Victim Assistance: How It Works

 Often, the IRS Taxpayer Protection Program identifies a suspicious tax return bearing your name and SSN and will send you a notice or letter.
 There are many reasons why a return may appear to suspicious to us, and we take this precautionary step to help protect you.
 Here’s what happens in this situation:

-- You may receive a letter from the IRS asking you to verify your identity within 30 days.
+- You may receive a Letter 4883C from the IRS asking you to verify your identity within 30 days.

-- You follow the letter’s instructions to verify your identity at IDVerify.irs.gov:
+- You follow the letter’s instructions to verify your identity:

-- If you are unable to verify using the website, you should call the Taxpayer Protection Program toll-free number provided by the letter.
+- You must have the letter with you when you call the Taxpayer Protection Program.
+The toll-free number provided by the letter.

 - If you are unable to verify your identity with the customer service representative, you may be asked to visit an IRS Taxpayer Assistance Center in person.
 You should plan on providing picture identification plus the letter and a copy of the tax return if you did file it.